seyerjo/fa2trakt/docs/dev_notes_v1.0.md

 Film2Trakt is a Chrome extension that connects FilmAffinity with Trakt.tv, allowing users to search for movies and series on Trakt.tv directly from FilmAffinity.

-## Current Version
+## Current Development Version

-The current version of the project is v1.0.
+The current development version of the project is v1.0.

 ## Project Structure